For Student Entrepreneurs, founders, institutions, corporates, and public partners

 Virtual Market Access

-Short lessons and guided tasks that help you understand how a new market works before booking flights, pitching partners, or chasing a market you barely understand.
+Short lessons and guided tasks that show you how a new market works before you book flights, pitch partners, or chase a market you barely understand.

 Live Expert Rooms

 Practical rooms with founders, operators, investors, and ecosystem builders.
-You ask the questions that matter: who buys, what breaks, who opens doors, and what mistakes should I avoid?
+Ask the questions that matter: who buys, what breaks, who opens doors, and what to avoid.

 Physical Market Immersion

-Optional 1-2 week in-country experiences if you are selected, with office visits, founder conversations, investor dinners, and curated introductions where relevant.
+Optional 1-2 week in-country experiences for selected participants, with office visits, founder conversations, investor dinners, and curated introductions.

 Your journey